davidjb/jcu.me-user-doc/source/getting-a-profile.rst

 * Have at least one visible (non-thesis) publication in the JCU publication repository, `ResearchOnline@JCU`_; and
-* Are part of a current grant, or currently supervising a :abbr:`HDR (Higher Degree Research)` student.
+* Are a principle investigator of a current grant, or currently supervising a :abbr:`HDR (Higher Degree Research)` student, or have at least 5 publications in the last 5 years where at least one paper is co-authored with a current (non-adjunct) JCU researcher.

 This profile is *initially hidden*, so in order to be seen publicly you will need to :ref:`edit your profile <edit-profile>`.